 News

-Sen. John F. Kennedy and Vice President Richard M. Nixon participated the first ever televised debate on Sept.
-26, 1960 at the old CBS Chicago studios.
-Bill Kurtis reports on the history of ...
+From left to right, Senator John F. Kennedy (1917 - 1963), Don Hewitt of CBS News and Vice President Richard M. Nixon (1913 -1994) at the first televised presidential debate on Sept.
+26, 1960 ...

 Some results have been hidden because they may be inaccessible to you